library(igraph)

 This assumption significantly simplifies the modeling of network dynamics.
 It eliminates the need to track full network histories and allows for tractable simulation-based estimation.
 Conceptually, it also aligns with many social processes where actors respond to their current social environment rather than recalling a complete relational past.

-A central challenge in modeling network dynamics is the vast number of possible future configurations.
-For a directed network with \(n\) actors, there are \(2^{n(n-1)}\) possible states, making exhaustive evaluation of all potential transitions computationally infeasible.
+A central challenge in modeling network dynamics is the vast number of possible network configurations.
+For a directed network with \(n\) actors, the state space \(\mathcal{Y}\) contains \(2^{n(n-1)}\) possible networks, making exhaustive evaluation of all potential transitions computationally infeasible.

 SAOMs address this by adopting an actor-driven approach.
 Instead of modeling global changes to the network, SAOMs assume that individual actors make decisions about their outgoing ties through a series of small, sequential updates.
 This simplifies the modeling process while remaining grounded in a realistic representation of social behavior.